 Ground was broken for the California high-speed rail project in Fresno in January 2015.

-The priority transit project is being implemented to increase the capacity of the light rail transit corridor, improve the mobility in the area and minimise the congestion on freeways and roadways.
+The priority transit project was implemented to increase the capacity of the light rail transit corridor, improve mobility in the area, and minimise the congestion on freeways and roadways.

-The extension will also serve the growing commuter traffic in the region, as the density of population and employment in the area is expected to increase by 19% and 12% respectively by 2030.
+The new Trolley extension increased the San Diego Blue Line’s capacity by 20%.
+It is intended to serve the growing commuter traffic in the region, as the densities of population and employment in the area are expected to increase by 19% and 12%, respectively, by 2030.

 Mid-Coast Trolley project route and station details

-The proposed extension route originates just to the north of the Old Town Transit Centre and continues along the existing railroad right-of-way and beside the Interstate 5 (I-5) to Gilman Drive.
-It will intersect the I-5 twice at just south of Nobel Drive and near Voigt Drive, before reaching the UCSD neighbourhood, Genesee Avenue and the Westfield UTC transit centre.
+The extension route originates just to the north of the Old Town Transit Centre, and continues along the existing railroad right-of-way and beside the Interstate 5 (I-5) to Gilman Drive.
+It intersects the I-5 twice, just south of Nobel Drive and near Voigt Drive, before reaching the UCSD neighbourhood, Genesee Avenue, and the Westfield UTC transit centre.

-New stations will be built at Tecolote Road, Clairemont Drive, Balboa Avenue, Nobel Drive, VA Medical Centre, Pepper Canyon serving UCSD west campus, Voigt Drive, which serves UCSD east campus, Executive Drive, and the Terminus Station at the Westfield UTC.
+New stations were built at Tecolote Road, Clairemont Drive, Balboa Avenue, Nobel Drive, VA Medical Centre, Pepper Canyon, serving UCSD west campus; Voigt Drive, which serves UCSD east campus; Executive Drive, and the Terminus Station at the Westfield UTC.

 Mid-Coast Trolley project construction

-The SANDAG board of directors gave environmental clearance to Mid-Coast Corridor Project in November 2014.
-Pre-construction activities currently underway include acquisition and utility relocation.
+The SANDAG board of directors gave environmental clearance to the Mid-Coast Corridor Project in November 2014.

-Pre-construction activities began in early 2016 and major construction is scheduled to begin in fall 2016, while operations are scheduled to begin in 2021.
+Pre-construction activities began in early 2016 and major construction started in 2016, which was completed in the second half of 2021.

 Financing for the LRT extension

-The estimated cost for the transit project is $1.7bn, excluding financing costs.
-The full funding grant agreement (FFGA) of the FTA's New Starts programme will generate 50% of funds for the project.
-The remaining funds will be generated from the region's TransNet half-cent sales tax for transportation.
+The light rail extension project was developed with an estimated investment of $2.1bn.
+The full funding grant agreement (FFGA) of the Federal Transit Administration’s (FTA’s) New Starts programme was expected to generate 50% of funds for the project.
+The remaining funds were to be generated from the region’s TransNet half-cent sales tax for transportation.